keboola/developers-docs/extend/generic-extractor/config/mappings.md

 }
 {% endhighlight %}

-The above mapping will cause Generic Extractor to return the following user-detail table:
+and get the following user-detail table:

 |country|user_id|
 |---|---|